 4. Assisting the local health departments in tracing all contacts of the individual in accordance with the protocol, training, and tools provided through the NYS Contact Tracing Program

 If/when COVID-19 cases are discovered in the school, the district consults with the Montgomery County Public Health Department for guidance and instructions on how to proceed.

 Confidentiality must be maintained as required by federal and state laws and regulations.
 School staff should not try to determine who is to be excluded from school based on contact without guidance and direction from the local health department.

 For more information about how COVID-19 containment efforts will be communicated to students, families and staff members, visit the Communication/Family and Community Engagement section of our reopening plan at https://www.gasd.org/greater-amsterdam-school-reopening-plan-for-2020-21/communication-family-and-community-engagement/

 A closure refers to contingency plans, protocols, and procedures for decreasing the scale or scope of in- person education and/or closing the school.
 The district will collaborate with the local health department to determine the parameters, conditions or metrics (e.g., increased absenteeism or increased illness in school community) that will serve as early warning signs that positive COVID-19 cases may be increasing beyond an acceptable level.

-The district will emphasize healthy hygiene practices for students and staff by providing initial and refresher education in hand and respiratory hygiene, along with providing adequate supplies and time for frequent hand hygiene.
-Signs will be posted throughout the school (e.g., entrances, restrooms, cafeteria, classrooms, administrative offices, auditorium, custodial staff areas) and regular messaging will be shared with the school community.
-Signage will be used to remind individuals to:
+The district emphasizes healthy hygiene practices for students and staff by providing initial and refresher education in hand and respiratory hygiene, along with providing adequate supplies and time for frequent hand hygiene.
+Signs have been posted throughout the school (e.g., entrances, restrooms, cafeteria, classrooms, administrative offices, auditorium, custodial staff areas) and regular messaging is shared with the school community.
+Signage is used to remind individuals to: